Naihmor/BattleTank/README.md

 # BattleTank
 ------
-An open-world head-to-head tank fight with simple AI, terrain and advanced control system in UE4.
+An open-world head-to-head tank fight game with simple AI, terrain and advanced control system in UE4.